About us

 Everyone has a fundamental human right to housing, which ensures access to a safe, secure, habitable, and affordable home – UN Habitat

-Our mission is to support reconstruction and come up with preventive measures in areas affected by significant earthquakes and to carry out whatever is related or may be conducive to this.
+In the last couple of months, our team has grown to be a team of professionals.
+Our mission is to support reconstruction and come up with preventive measures in areas affected by disaster.

-Through collaboration with experts from different fields, including students from the TU Delft, we aim to co-create sustainable and affordable modular designs that prioritise local materials and cultural considerations.
-Our innovative and collaborative approach, supported by various professionals and specialists, ensures our plans are realistic and practical.
-We analyse initiated designs, build a network, and work towards a prototype.
+Through collaboration with experts from different fields, we aim to co-create sustainable and affordable modular designs that prioritize local materials and cultural considerations, while bringing new technologies and ideas to the regions.
+Our innovative and collaborative approach, ensures our plans are realistic and practical.
+Our first mission is to analyze and initiate a design, build a network, and work towards a prototype.

-After testing the prototypes and contacting institutes that could help us realise the design, we start the building process.
+After testing the prototypes and contacting institutes that could help us realize the design, we started the building process.
 Our approach is from an architectural engineering perspective, considering each crisis site’s unique geographical, political, cultural, and social aspects.
 Our ultimate goal is to provide solutions for long-term buildings that can withstand extreme situations, significantly impacting the lives of those affected by natural disasters.

 How we started

-“As architecture students, we had to do something to help get people a home again” – Meriç Kessaf
+“As architecture students, we had to do something to help people have a home again” – Meriç Kessaf

 After witnessing the devastating effects of natural disasters, the founders of the Architectural Recovery Team, Meric Kessaf, Leyla van der Waarde and Meriam Sehimi, were inspired to take action.
 Their shared passion for humanitarian architecture led them to create an initiative dedicated to finding urgent solutions for long-term humanitarian assistance in the aftermath of natural disasters.

-By combining architectural techniques and knowledge from various fields, ART aims to create practical and realistic solutions for those impacted by natural disasters.
-Over the last few months, the group has grown to many volunteers. including architectural engineering. earth sciences, psychology, civil engineering, and more experts.
+Over the last few months, the group has grown to many volunteers, including architectural engineers, earth scientists, psychologists, civil engineers, and more experts.
 ART takes a collaborative approach, leveraging the knowledge and expertise of its members across different fields.

 Meet the Architectural Recovery Team